- >

 Testing and launch

-Testing is the most important part of web app development.
+Testing is the most important part of custom web app development.
 A million things can go wrong even after the application has been developed correctly.
 Testing ensures that the web app works as intended and meets organization, industry, and global standards.

 Even if everything has been double-tested, it is a good idea to initially launch the web application in the beta version.
 If resources are few and stakes are high, the application can be released in phases to different audience groups.